Car Care And Safety Tips

 Extending The Life Of Your Car

 - The best thing that you can do to extend the life of your car and potentially save yourself a bundle of money is to have your car serviced on a routine basis.
 All car manufacturers have a schedule of recommended service for each vehicle they sell.
 Follow this schedule.
 Be sure to follow your schedule for fluid flushes.

 - Check the level and color of all fluids during each oil change.
 If you don't know how to check your fluids or know what color your fluid should be then ask your reputable technician to teach you.
 Any reputable automotive shop will be happy to teach you for free.
 Nothing lasts forever.
-Your vehicle's oils and fluids do break down and require replacement in order to properly lubricate.
+Your vehicle's oils and fluids do break down and require replacement in order to properly function.
 These fluids not only provide lubrication, they need to conduct heat; they need to protect from rust and corrosion; they perform hydraulic functions.
 The detergents and anti-foaming agents need to be maintained.
 Waiting for the engine to make noise or to burn oil or for the transmission to start slipping is too late.
 Waiting for the anti-freeze to turn brown and become contaminated would also be too late.
 The protective properties of these fluids change over time and their effectiveness diminishes.
 This can save you thousands of dollars in repairs to your vehicle and keep it operating safely.
 Change your oil and oil filter regularly to protect your engine and improve your gas mileage.
 Dirty oil or incorrect grades can increase engine friction, thereby reducing fuel efficiency.
-(Consider using synthetic oil which provide better protection and last longer than regular oil).

 - Monitor your brake pad thickness and do not let them damage the metal parts such as brake rotors and calipers.